benjamin-dupuis/DataScienceNanodegree/Capstone Project/README.md

 ### Machine Learning

-The model that was selected was AdaboostClassifier.
-The average precision of the model over all message categories was **90%**.
+The model that was selected was GradientBoostingClassifier.
+The model was able to predict whether or not an offer was going to be successful with an accuracy of **75%**.
 The model was fine-tuned using [scikit-learn GridSearch](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
-Also, a ML pipeline was employed using [scikit-learn Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).